React Quickstart

 After saving you should see the button appear on screen.
 It doesn’t do anything yet if you click on it.

-Back in Counter,jsx
+Back in Counter.jsx

 , import useState

-from React and create a state variable for count.
-Replace the number 0
+from React and create a state variable called count

 with {count}